 Steppenwolf is powerful enough to fight an entire army of Amazon warriors and prevail.
-He is also capable of fighting Aquaman and Wonder Woman at once without ever losing the upper hand.
+He can also fight Aquaman and Wonder Woman at once without ever losing the upper hand.
 Steppenwolf is one of Darkseid’s military officers, although his status in Apokolips is contentious at best.
 And although the film portrays him as one of the New Gods’ lowliest officers, he is still a massive threat to the people of Earth.
 Steppenwolf also commands an army of Parademons, which only increases his destructive power.

 Who else but the Man of Steel would top a ranking of the most powerful DCEU characters?
 Superman lives up to his name, acting as the mightiest being in most iterations of the DC Universe.
-The Last Son of Krypton has a multitude of destructive and potentially catastrophic powers that include super strength, flight, heat vision, and freeze breath.
-He is as fast as Flash — presumably, anyway — and as brave as Wonder Woman, as fierce as Aquaman and as kind-hearted as Cyborg.
+The Last Son of Krypton has a multitude of destructive and potentially catastrophic powers, including super strength, flight, heat vision, and freeze breath.
+He is as fast as Flash — presumably, anyway — and as brave as Wonder Woman, as fierce as Aquaman, and as kind-hearted as Cyborg.
 Superman is the whole package.

 Man of Steel shows him battling and defeating the much more experienced General Zod in hand-to-hand combat.
 He can also stand up to Doomsday even though he is severely injured from his previous exposure to kryptonite during his battle with Batman.
 Zack Snyder’s Justice League shows him dealing with the entire Justice League without so much as breaking a sweat before subduing Steppenwolf in a one-on-one match.
-There is no contest here and no way to go around it; Superman is the most powerful character in the DCEU, and although he hasn’t been around the big screen since 2017, his reputation is safe, at least until Darkseid makes his debut — if that ever happens.
+There is no contest here; Superman is the most powerful character in the DCEU.
+And while we might’ve seen the last of Henry Cavill’s Superman, his legacy will live on in the minds and hearts of millions of fans worldwide.